hsadok/CPlusPerl/README.md

 	> sudo yum install make gcc-c++ perl-devel.x86_64 perl-ExtUtils-Embed.noarch
 	> curl -L https://github.com/hugombarreto/CPlusPerl/releases/download/v1.0/CPlusPerl-Fedora-RHEL.tar.gz | tar zx

-After that you will have the CPlusPerl.a and the CPLusPerl.h
+After that you will have the CPlusPerl.a and the CPlusPerl.h

 If you have other Linux dist, check that you have the dependencies (make, g++, libperl-dev) and download the source code: